 The Concordia University Writing Center opened its doors for the first time in 1996 as a resource for writers.
 Originally, the Writing Center was located in Library 111, the largest study room in the library.
 We quickly outgrew that space and relocated to Theta Lounge close to student dormitories.
 Theta Lounge gave resident students easy access to our services, but we lost commuters who had trouble finding us or didn’t want to make the long haul from their classrooms to the residential community on the other side of campus.
 In 2016, the Writing Center celebrated its 20th anniversary with a name change – Writing Studio – and a newly renovated space on the main floor of the library accessible to all students, faculty, and staff.
-We continue to offer a relaxed environment where students can discuss their writing with undergraduate writing consultants trained to provide instructive feedback.
+We relocated again in 2022 when the library building underwent significant renovation and became home to the Schroeder Library and Learning Commons.
+We continue to offer a relaxed environment on the top floor where students can discuss their writing with undergraduate writing consultants trained to provide instructive feedback.

 The Online Writing Lab (OWL)